GalSim-developers/GalSim/docs/errors.rst

             simulation or to adjust the object's `GSParams` options.

 `GalSimConfigError`
-            This indicates that there was some kind of failure processing an configuration file.
+            This indicates that there was some kind of failure processing a configuration file.

 `GalSimConfigValueError`
             This indicates that some parameter in your configuration file is an invalid value.